-- a) A student who has completed at least three terms with full course load offered from the respective department. - b) The student will have to be the top TGPA holder (minimum 3.50 or 3.60) in the term with full course load; - c) In case of multiple eligible applicants for the same award, following tie breaker options will be applicable: - For tie in TGPA, the tie breaker will be highest CGPA - For tie in CGPA, the tie breaker will be maximum number of A+/A achieved - For tie in A+/A, the tie breaker will be most advanced term status - d) Students in their final term are not eligible for this award and the awarded amount is not with draw able
+- a) Student must be the top TGPA holder in the term with a minimum load of 3 courses (9 credit hours) - b) Student must complete at least three terms with a minimum load of 3 courses (9 credit hours) - c) In case of multiple eligible applicants for the same award, following tie breaker options will be applicable: - · For tie in TGPA, the tie breaker will be highest CGPA - · For tie in CGPA, the tie breaker will be maximum number of A+/A achieved - · For tie in A+/A, the tie breaker will be most advanced term status - d) Students in their final term are not eligible for this award. - e) Students having I (incomplete) Grade (CSE & EEE) are not eligible for this award.